bluemelony12/STM32_AI_Handwrite/README.md

 ![image](https://github.com/user-attachments/assets/8869ef46-2a5e-41eb-aa31-53d2d3d1a0c9)

 ## How to run
-1. Execute the .project file for add the project to the CubeIDE
+1. Execute .project file for add project to CubeIDE
 (Merging may be necessary due to differences in program versions.)
 3. Build project.
 (Target: stm32F769i disco board)
-4. Connect the target board and RUN it.
+4. Connect target board and RUN it.
-5. When the program runs normally, draw a number and press the Run button on the screen to predict the value.
+5. When program runs normally, draw a number and press Run button on screen to predict value.
-and Pressing the Clear button, screen and results will be clear
+And Pressing Clear button, screen and results will be clear

 ## Preview

 https://github.com/user-attachments/assets/13894ae9-26f5-4428-852e-e9b77f4bee48

 ## Issue
-1. Learning about the number 6 is a bit lacking. :worried:
+1. Learning about number 6 is a bit lacking. :worried:
 2. This project is intended for personal study and may be of low quality. :worried::worried: